 Applicants who previously attended an accredited nursing program, college, or university, may, under certain circumstances, receive credit for previous successfully completed course work.
 This includes non-nursing as well as professional nursing courses.

-Joseph F. McCloskey School of Nursing at Lehigh Valley Health Network in Schuylkill County offers a three year diploma program in professional nursing.
+Joseph F. McCloskey School of Nursing offers a three year diploma program in professional nursing.
 Graduates of the program qualify to take the NCLEX-RN Licensure Examination.

-Classes are admitted in late August or early September of each year.
-Students follow a full-time program of studies that includes two semesters (one academic year) of pre-requisite University courses and six semesters (two years) of nursing courses.
+Classes are admitted in late August of each year.
+Students follow a full-time program of studies that includes two semesters (one academic year) of pre-requisite University courses and six terms (two years) of nursing courses.
 The class week extends from Monday through Friday.
 The majority of classes meet during daytime hours; however, some evening clinical or class assignments might be scheduled.

 Students benefit from an affiliation with Pennsylvania State University.
 College credits earned in the Program through Penn State can be applied toward a Bachelor of Science in Nursing Degree.
 In addition, our students may use Penn State student services.
 Please see the Curriculum Plan for more detailed information on required courses.